Washington’s Mental Health Referral Service for Children and Teens

-- We will ask your patient for information including their mental health needs, location and health insurance plan.
+- We will ask for your patient’s information, including their mental health needs, location, and health insurance plan.

 What can patients and families expect?

-- Once the referrals have been found, a referral specialist will call and email the family with information on at least two providers or agencies that meet their needs and have openings.
+- After matches are found, a referral specialist will call and email the family to access providers or agencies in real-time.

 What can Primary Care Providers expect?

 - Referral information provided to your patient will also be faxed to you.

 Washington’s Mental Health Referral Service keeps a database of licensed mental health outpatient providers that we update daily.
 Information comes from health plan panels of providers and outreach calls we make.
 See information for mental health providers who would like to be added to the database.

 The database includes details on: